chriskormaris/vae-master-thesis/README.md

 # VAE Missing Values algorithm #

-There are also two different implementations of the Variational Autoencoder Missing Values algorithm of the VAEs included:
+There are also two different implementations of the Variational Autoencoder Missing Values algorithm of the VAEs included.

-1) using TensorFlow and
+1. using TensorFlow and
-2) using PyTorch
+2. using PyTorch

 The datasets included are: MNIST, Binarized MNIST, CIFAR-10, OMNIGLOT, ORL Face Database, Yale Faces & the Movielens dataset.
 The algorithm uses a Variational Autoencoder to predict only the missing pixel values, based on the training data.